-They emphasise the importance of offering professional leadership to establishments and their communities, as well as to other organisations and teams of professionals engaged in development and improvement of services for children and young people.
+The Standards are designed to reflect the variety of roles and responsibilities of those employed in Education and Children's Services.
+They emphasise the importance of offering professional leadership to educational establishments and their communities, as well as to other organisations and teams of professionals engaged in educational development and improvement.

-The standards recognise that capacity building is central to the work of professionals in education and children's services and that individuals and organisations concerned with improving the quality of education and well-being for all children and young people need to learn how to adapt to rapidly-changing contexts in order to sustain system-wide improvement.
+The Standards recognise that capacity building is central to the work of education and children's services professionals, and that individuals and organisations concerned with improving the quality of education and well-being for all children and young people need to learn how to adapt to rapidly-changing contexts in order to sustain systemwide improvement.
+The Standards take account of the Northern Ireland Executive's Programme for Government priorities for education and are also informed by several recent developments and publications